Tyrese Maxey: Personal life

 Maxey is one of four children; he has three sisters.
 During the 2017–18 college basketball season, their father Tyrone was the director of player development for Southern Methodist University, one of the schools that attempted to recruit his son.
 During the NBA season, he lives in Voorhees Township, New Jersey.
 His Voorhees home caught fire on Christmas Eve in 2021, while his family was visiting for the holiday, but nobody was injured, and the 76ers provided Maxey with housing accommodations and other resources for him and his family.

 Maxey is childhood friends with fellow NBA player R. J. Hampton.
 Although they played basketball in the same geographic region since first grade, they were never teammates, only opponents.
 He is also one of the "Baggage Claim Boys", a loose group of star high school basketball players from the Dallas–Fort Worth metroplex who became friends during their college recruiting season.
-The group also includes Isaac Likekele and Drew Timme.
+The group also includes Timothy Leach, Isaac Likekele and Drew Timme.

 Outside of basketball, Maxey is a devoted fan of Marvel Comics and the Marvel Cinematic Universe.
 His favorite Marvel Cinematic Universe films include Spider-Man: Homecoming and The Avengers, and he has previously compared himself to the character Spider-Man.
 He also runs a charitable foundation, the Tyrese Maxey Foundation, which has partnered with Youth Services, Inc., to help prevent truancy in Philadelphia-area schools.